-The Denver HIV Resources Planning Council is seeking new members!
+The Denver HIV Resources Planning Council seeks new members!

 The Planning Council has many exciting and important activities to accomplish annually.
 The Planning Council evaluates the needs of people living with HIV in the Denver metro area by looking at HIV epidemic data, holding focus groups with populations in need, and assessing where service gaps exist.
 All levels of experience with data are welcome, and Planning Council members receive training after they are appointed.

 The Planning Council decides how much funding is allocated to HIV specific health care (think hospital visits, mental health services, and dental care), as well as support services beyond HIV specific care (like support groups, housing, and food bank services).
 The Planning Council assists in the HIV prevention and care strategic plan for all of Colorado.

 Members of the Planning Council are appointed to three-year terms by Denver Mayor Michael Hancock.
 Applicants should be prepared to meet a monthly time commitment, including travel, of about eight hours per month.
 The time commitment includes attendance at meetings and active participation in community events.
 This is a volunteer position, but expense reimbursement, transportation assistance, and child or partner care are available for people living with HIV.

 Interested applicants are asked to submit an online application and resume at www.denvergov.org/boardsandcommissions (and select HIV Planning Council).

 If you have questions or would like assistance with completing your application, please email or call the Denver Office of HIV Resources; or 720-483-5986.